-- Lower marginal tax rates, and people will work more/harder and save. - Higher GDP will raise tax revenue to pay for the deficit. - Sadly, in 1981-89, debt rose from 25% to 40%. - For the first time, relative debt rose during a non-recessionary peacetime. - Reignited concern about debt and deficits. - Failed experiment?
+- Tax cuts were supposed to be "investments." - Lower marginal tax rates, and people will work more/harder and save. - Higher GDP will raise tax revenue to pay for the deficit. - Sadly, in 1981-89, debt rises from 25% to 40%. - For the first time, relative debt rises during a non-recessionary peacetime. - Reignites concern about debt and deficits. - Failed experiment?